revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Strategy which holds the evaluation of an expression, is known as a Lazy evaluation.Spark will not start the execution of the process until an ACTION is called which known as a Lazy Evaluation.It is a Policy of only evaluating forms whose values, needed by a consumer, known as a print request.
+Strategy which holds the evaluation of an expression, is known as a Lazy evaluation.Spark will not start the execution of the process until an ACTION is called which known as a Lazy Evaluation.It is a Policy of only evaluating forms whose values, needed by a consumer, known as a print request.<br>
-If List supported Lazy evaluation, then (FISRT(LIST1(+45) (*67) (/78))
+If List supported Lazy evaluation, then <br>
+(FISRT(LIST1(+45) (*67) (/78))<br>
 Would not result in any arithmetic being performed, since only the element 1 needs to be returned.

 </blockquote>